-5. Mayor's and Members' Allowances
+6. Mayor's and Members' Allowances

 The Mayor is the only Member of the CPCA Board who receives an allowance from the Combined Authority in relation to their position on the Combined Authority Board.
 The Chair of the Business Board receives an allowance for that role, and the Leaders of the constituent authorities are remunerated by their own authorities.
-Following the resignation of the Chair of the Business Board during 2022-23 there was a period in which the role was vacant resulting in a lower total cost for 2022-23.
+The were periods during both 2022/23 and 23/24 where the role of Chair of the Business Board vacant.